 Wings of the North operates a museum on Flying Cloud Airport in Eden Prairie, Minnesota.
-The Wings of the North Air Museum currently houses three award winning aircraft.
-They are a P-51D Mustang named Sierra Sue II that saw action in Europe during World War II, and AT-6 Texan, and a Boeing N2S-1 Stearman that was used for training at the MSP Naval Air Station during WWII and was flown by future President George Herbert Walker Bush.
+The Wings of the North Air Museum currently houses three award winning aircraft in addition to others.
+The award winners are a P-51D Mustang named Sierra Sue II that saw action in Europe during World War II, an AT-6 Texan, and a Boeing N2S-1 Stearman that was used for training at the MSP Naval Air Station during WWII and was flown by future President George Herbert Walker Bush.
 All the planes have been beautifully restored.
-The museum also features aircraft engines, an ejection seat, a WWII Jeep built by Ford, and other displays.
+In addition to our award winning aircraft, the museum also has a TBM-3E Avenger, F4U-4 Corsair and many other aircraft that come and go throughout the year.
+The museum also features aircraft engines, an ejection seat, a WWII Jeep built by Ford, an AT-11 top turret, and other displays.

 The museum also houses our library of aviation and military books and videos.
-This is a lending library so all items are available for use for 30 days at a time and the list of library items can be accessed through our web site at www.wotn.org.
+This is a lending library so all items are available for use for 30 days at a time and the list of library items can be accessed through the Library Thing widget below.

 Volunteers are needed to work in the museum and on all the other WOTN projects.
 Monetary sponsors are also needed.
 If you can help with either please contact us.
 Donations of items for the library and artifacts for the museum are also appreciated.

 Click on the icon to see our reviews on Trip Advisor.